-Preventive Measures in Place All educational institutions both private and public closed.
-Large gatherings prohibited.
+Preventive Measures in Place All educational institutions both private and public closed and large gatherings prohibited.
+However, beginning 15th June, the Galmudug State Ministry of Education opened primary schools for Grade 8 students and exams to start on 11th July.
 Public meetings banned.
 A night curfew declared on 15th April 2020 for Mogadishu and to be observed between 7:00 and 5:00 a.m.
 The curfew prohibits opening of business premises and traffic.
 However, shops selling dry foods, hospitals, and pharmacies are exempted.
 Minibuses which usually carry 15 passengers will only be allowed to carry 10 in order to reduce congestion in public transport vehicles.
 International and domestic commercial flights suspended with exceptions for humanitarian flights.
 A quarantine unit established at Aden Adde International Airport (AAIA) in Mogadishu to isolate passengers who demonstrate symptoms of Coronavirus.
 Cancellation of all flights except medical equipment and foodstuff flights Restriction on imported KHAT to Somalia from our neighbouring countries (Kenya and Ethiopia) National health institutions -assisted by WHO - to conduct case findings and contact tracing, testing and treatment, and quarantine activities.
 A toll-free number 449 has been set up for the public to seek advice and report suspected cases of COVID-19 across the country.
 Banned re-export of medical equipment and personal protective equipment (PPE) due to domestic shortages.
 Trade Facilitation / Business Support Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan.
 Sea ports and road transport are operational but medical screening of crew in effect.
 Dropping charges for cash withdrawals from ATMs.
-Ministerial level macro-economic management sub-committee has been set up Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19
+Ministerial level macroeconomic management sub-committee has been set up Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19